Trump’s comments on Maricopa County election recount are ‘unhinged,’ Arizona Republican official says

 Republican chairman of Arizona county calls state-led election review ‘dangerous’ as tensions rise over 2020 recount

-Maricopa County officials and Republican Gov. Doug Ducey have repeatedly certified Joe Biden’s win in the 2020 presidential election.
+Maricopa County officials and Gov. Doug Ducey (R) have repeatedly certified President Biden’s win in the 2020 election.
 He was the first Democrat in nearly 25 years to win the state.
 But that hasn’t stopped the auditors — led by a Florida firm whose founder has promoted baseless claims of election fraud — from continuing a review that has raised concerns from the Justice Department about whether the partisan audit is violating federal law.

-In a letter to the Maricopa County Board of Supervisors last week, Fann alleged not only that officials had deleted files from a server but also that the county had not turned over forensic images of routers used for the election.
+In a recent letter to the Maricopa County Board of Supervisors, Fann alleged not only that officials had deleted files from a server but also that the county had not turned over virtual images of routers used for the election.
 Maricopa County Sheriff Paul Penzone (D) criticized such a request, saying that handing over access to sensitive law enforcement information to the state Senate and Cyber Ninjas, one of the firms hired by Fann for the audit, would be “mind-numbingly reckless and irresponsible.”

-Nevertheless, Fann’s letter got Trump’s attention, and he called the allegations she presented without evidence as “devastating.”
+Nevertheless, Fann’s letter got Trump’s attention, and he called the allegations that she presented without evidence “devastating.”

 Before his tweets Saturday, Richer, who became recorder in January after defeating a Democratic incumbent, was outspoken about his disgust over Republicans continuing to rally around Trump’s false election claims.